Leadership Training Course

-3. Collaborated one-on-one and as a group with my team of experts to discover their best practices.
+3. Collaborated with my team of experts to discover their best practices.
 Jointly created exercises to teach business to creatives in an embodied way.
-(E.g., How can we teach embodied marketing?)
+(E.g., How can we teach embodied marketing and workflow?)

-4. Utilized an affinity map to craft the findings into chapters of the manual and slotted days of the training to correspond to each segment.
+4. Utilized an affinity map to craft the findings into chapters and slotted days of the training to correspond to each segment.

-5. Wrote the first draft of the 180 page manual, then designed it, including all graphics and exercises.
+5. Wrote and designed the first draft of the 180 page manual, including all graphics and exercises.